 5.3 Quick Edit SEO Title

-The SEO title is one of the most important things that you should optimize as it is one of the key factors on how search engines rank and understand your content.
+The SEO title is one of the most important things that you should optimize as it is one of the key factors in how search engines rank and understand your content.

 Rank Math has tools to help you optimize your SEO title in the most effective way possible.
-You can set up global templates for the SEO title using variables that creates optimized titles for all your post types.
+You can set up global templates for the SEO title using variables that create optimized titles for all your post types.
 You can also override the global template on a per-post basis for complete control.

 The quick edit option for the SEO title takes this a step further.
 Combined with the powerful filtering options, you can quickly filter the posts that you want to update the SEO title for, then use the quick actions to update all of them in a single swoop.
 Let us show you how it works.

 First, we need to filter the posts to the ones that we want to edit.
 For this demonstration, we will leave the default view in place.
 Next, we will click the pencil icon next to the SEO Title heading to enter edit mode.

 Upon clicking the icon, the SEO Title fields will become editable for all posts in the view.
 You can then edit the SEO Title for any of the posts.
-Once you make changes, you will have the options of saving or canceling all changes or save or cancel the change to individual titles.
+Once you make changes, you will have the options of saving or canceling all changes or saving or canceling the change to individual titles.